-Machine learning is a process to build AI (Artificial Intelligence) enabled algorithms which machines are able to learn or produce codes automatically through analyzing the processed data.
+Machine learning is a process of building AI (Artificial Intelligence) enabled algorithms in which machines can learn or produce codes automatically by analyzing the processed data.
 Machine learning is the division of Artificial Intelligence and again has the node with many fields including math and psychology.

 The Beginning

-Back in 1991 when Guido van Rossum released Python as his side project, he didn’t expected that it would be the world’s fastest growing programming language in the near future.
+Back in 1991 when Guido van Rossum released Python as his side project, he didn’t expect that it would be the world’s fastest-growing programming language shortly.
 If we follow the tech trends, Python turns out as a goto language for fast prototyping and machine learning algorithms.

 A statement from the StackOverflow developer survey in 2017